March Meeting: Invited Symposium Nominations

 You must notify your speaker and session chair nominees beforehand and verify their willingness to participate, if chosen, before you submit.

-Once you have completed the nomination -- and will not make any more changes or additions -- please click on "Complete Nomination."
+Once you have completed the nomination—and will not make any more changes or additions—please click on “Complete Nomination.”
 This will initiate a notification email to the speakers and the chair of your nominated session to reconfirm their willingness to participate.
-They must respond before Sept.
-17 for your nomination to be given full consideration.
+They must respond before August 29, 2016 for your nomination to be given full consideration.
+Successful proposals will be selected on September 10 and organizers will be notified soon thereafter.

 You will also receive a confirmation of your session nomination.